 Our quality advices and quality investigation of your criminal law case are critical to the foundation of good legal representation of you as a client.
-Before you proceed to court, you can engage us for preliminary advices and we will seek good legal representation for you.
+Before you proceed to court, you can engage us for advices.
 Our attention to detail, good communication skills, and the ability to listen carefully assists the good judgment required to achieve success in seeking justice for you, and suggesting appropriate lawyers for your legal advice.
 We act in your absolute best interests.
 Our office staff are trained and experienced to serve you.

 We approach each case with an open mind.
 Reality does not always support belief, and illusions pervade the minds of even the most conscientious, including police officers.
 Whether untrained for the task, lacking supervision or simply a bad day that affected the objective investigation of your case you can use the law and the courts to obtain free access to material held by the police in your case.
 Innocent people will be convicted if the prosecution fails to disclose material which will or might enable them to demonstrate their innocence.
 Non disclosure, or late disclosure, will result in prejudicing the case of the prosecution.
 This is a vital safeguard of the innocent citizen and is there to prevent the success of false accusations.

 It is always wise and prudent to refuse any information or reply to police officers until after the arrival of your lawyer to consult with you there.
 An exception to that rule would be where some person would be in immediate fear for their life or of serious harm.
 To that extent your duty to cooperate should be clear.